 Born in Africa as Oluale Kossula, he died in America in 1935 as Cudjoe Lewis.

-During his interview in 1928 with Hurston, she made a short film of Kossula, which is the only moving image that exists in the Western hemisphere of an Afrikan transported through the transatlantic Maafa traffick.
-Kossula had always wanted to go back home.
-He told Hurston, “I lonely for my folks.”
-However, he was buried among his family in the Africans’ cemetery that opened in 1876.
+In 1928, during her interview with Kossula, Zora Neale Hurston filmed a short segment of him—the only known moving image in the Western hemisphere of an African survivor of the transatlantic Maafa.
+Kossula always longed to return to his homeland, telling Hurston, “I lonely for my folks.”
+Ultimately, he was laid to rest among his family in the Africans’ cemetery, which opened in 1876.
 Today, a tall white monument marks his grave.

 Source: